AndrzejKomarnicki/awscdk-nodejsfunction-middy/README.md

 This is a batteries-included starter project for using AWS CDK v2 with the NodejsFunction construct and Middy middleware engine for AWS Lambda.
 It comes equipped with the following:

-- Function URL feature for exposing your Lambdas to the internet via HTTP(S) endpoints
+- Function URL feature for exposing your Lambdas to the internet via HTTP(S) endpoints (easily pluggable into API Gateway V2)
 - Invoke mode support for Function URL: BUFFERED or RESPONSE_STREAM
 - Lambda reserved concurrency and ephemeral storage config
 - CloudFront distribution support for the Function URL origin